 We won’t sequence your DNA, sell your DNA, share your DNA, or otherwise use your DNA.
-It’s safe.
-We take your privacy seriously.
+Your information is safe.
+We take your privacy seriously—read our policy here.

-What about contaminating space bodies?
+What about contaminating or polluting space bodies?
 Is this legal?

 We care deeply about protecting space!
 Your DNA is an inert molecule and we store it in a sterilized capsule following standard space protocols.
 This mission is legal according to international space agreements.
 NASA recently updated Planetary Protection policies and cleared biological missions to anywhere on the Moon except the permanently shadowed icy regions.